 20 November to 3 January

-Hyde Park Winter Wonderland is London’s favourite annual winter carnival.
+Hyde Park Winter Wonderland is London’s favorite annual winter carnival.
 This is very much a family-friendly destination with plenty of restaurants, rides and shopping opportunities.
 Of course, the real highlight of Winter Wonderland is its magnificent ice rink.
 Set around a beautiful Victorian bandstand, the rink is illuminated by a canopy of 100,000 fairy lights.

 Find out more about Hyde Park Winter Wonderland.